CivicActions/ssp-toolkit/docs/ssp.md

 #### Amazon Web Services (AWS) US-East/West control support

-The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  alternate storage site in conjunction with their IaaS provider, AWS.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: alternate storage site